QMSS-G5072-2023/GitHub_Recommender_Beginners/README.md

-This format, using the first-person perspective, is ready for markdown-supported platforms.
+-This format, using the first-person perspective, is ready for markdown-supported platforms.